Databricks Zerobus Ingest — The Best Bus Is No Bus

 Protocols: gRPC (primary), HTTP REST, Kafka wire format (coming soon)

-Data Formats: Protocol Buffers, JSON (coming soon)
+Data Formats: Protocol Buffers, JSON

 TIPs